datalayer/jupyter-rtc-test/README.md

 ## Distributed Actors

-The tests aims to replicate real life cases, meaning that most of them are running in a distrbuted way.
+The tests aims to replicate real life cases, meaning that most of them are running in a distributed way.

 You can run the tests on a standalone (local laptop or CI) machine, in which case the distributed behavior is simulated.
 You can also run the tests in a real a distributed environment like Kubernetes, this however requires you to setup additional infrastructure and configuration.
 Please note you can also run the Kubernetes flavored tests on a local Minikube instance.